Diabetes: Can I Live a Normal Life?

 5. Routine Medical Check-ups:

-• Regular visits to healthcare providers for check-ups and monitoring of related complications (such as eye exams, foot exams, and kidney function tests) are essential for early detection and management of potential issues.
+• Regular visits to healthcare providers for full body check-ups and monitoring of related complications (such as eye exams, foot exams, and kidney function tests) are essential for early detection and management of potential issues.

 6. Education and Support: